Ywingpilot2/FrostyBlueprintEditor/README.md

 - Transient node functionality

 ## What needs to be worked on:
-- Additional support for more situations(e.g external pointerrefs in say subworlds being used in connections)
+- Additional support for more situations(e.g files based around components instead of objects)
 - Layered Graph Drawing algorithm for sorting nodes
 - Options for customizing the look and functionality of the editor
 - Comment, Redirect, and shortcut transient nodes